 Skip to main content

-Projects
+Proposed Projects

-Note: Not all projects may appear on map.
-See list below for complete list of projects with more information or documentation.
+Note: Not all proposed projects may appear on the map.
+See the list below for a more complete list.

 Sort by:

-Modoc National Forest Projects
+Modoc National Forest Proposed Projects

 The project is to authorize continued grazing on the Avanzino allotment.
 Improve management by constructing eleven miles of fence to meet our objectives.